 in the special instructions area

 --Mention the gift is in honor of Bob Anderson

-NO FLOWERS, PLEASE.To send flowers to the family of Robert Anderson, please visit Tribute Store
+NO FLOWERS, PLEASE.To send flowers to the family or plant a tree in memory of Robert Anderson, please visit Tribute Store